NCAR/HPC-Docs/docs/allocations/determining-computational-resource-needs.md

 These guidelines are intended to help you gather and present the data you need to support your request.
 Ultimately, you will complete a table like the one shown here to include in your application.
-With accompanying narrative that describes each experiment or experimental configuration, it will communicate clearly to reviewers what computing resources you need and how you will use those resources.
+With an accompanying narrative that describes each experiment or experimental configuration, it will communicate clearly to reviewers what computing resources you need and how you will use those resources.

-#### Estimating Derecho allocation needs
+## Estimating Derecho allocation needs

 Derecho users can expect to see a **1.3x** improvement over the Cheyenne system's performance on a core-for-core basis.
-Therefore, to estimate how many CPU core-hours will be needed for a project on Derecho, multiply the total for a Cheyenne project by **0.77**.
+While performing benchmark runs on Derecho is strongly recommended, if you have core-hour costs from Cheyenne benchmark runs, you can estimate Derecho CPU performance by multiplying by **0.77**.

-When requesting an allocation for Derecho GPU nodes, please make your request in terms of GPU-hours (number of GPUs used x wallclock hours).
-We encourage researchers to estimate GPU-hour needs by making test/benchmark runs on Casper GPUs, but will accept estimates based on runs on comparable non-NCAR, GPU-based systems.
+When requesting an allocation for Derecho GPU nodes, please make your request in terms of GPU-hours (the number of GPUs used times the number of wallclock hours).
+We encourage researchers to estimate GPU-hour needs by making test/benchmark runs on Derecho or Casper GPUs, but we will accept estimates based on runs on comparable non-NSF NCAR, GPU-based systems.

-You can use a chart like this as a starting point.
-Review the documentation for the relevant [allocation opportunity](./index.md) to learn what else is required.
+You can use a table like this as a starting point.
+Such a table can be used as part of your [large-scale allocation proposal](https://ncar-hpc-docs-arc-iframe.readthedocs.io/allocations/university-allocations/university-large-allocation-request-preparation-instructions/).

 <table style="width:100%;">
   <colgroup>